gouthamk16/Attograd/README.md

 **TO-DO**

 1. Implement Tensor class and methods for addition and multiplication
-2. Implement single layer nn
+2. Implement multi layer nn (linear)
 4. Implement gradcheck on the Perceptron (numerical)

 **Contributing:**